Disrespectful Communication and Relationships

 I believe that disrespectful communication and bullying is so ingrained in our society, we often do not recognise it.
 Let alone know how to deal with it.

-Making these distinctions are critical, as we all have bad days and have difficult conversations, however a small portion of people are intentionally disrespectful in their communication, are true bullies or practice other forms of toxic communication.
-Each of these communication issues need to be acted on different.
+Being able to Recognise and distinguish poor communication skills, bad days and bullying is critical, as we all have bad days and have difficult conversations, however a small portion of people are intentionally disrespectful in their communication, are true bullies or practice other forms of toxic communication.
+Each of these communication issues need to be acted on differently for Respectful Communication.

 an anti-bullying approach and program